Originally published 19 June 2019. Updated 9 June 2022 for accuracy and relevance.

 Do you find it hard to complete things?

-Block #1: Getting to the finish line activates your deep-seated fear
+Sometimes getting to the finish line activates your deep-seated fear of success.

 Have you ever heard the phrase “Afraid of success”?
 Many of the very things we want in life actually scare us.
 Love, intimacy, success, fame, wealth, great looking bodies, being #1, making it big!